Ujjwal226/Smart-Traffic-Management-System/README.md

 ---

-This project is provided for **educational and research purposes**.
+This is a final year project (Senior design project) for the academic year 2025-2026.